 A: A light or sprinkler grid can use an industrial fan with a larger diameter than the grid itself.
 See example below, a 12′ diameter industrial fan fits into a 10′ grid.

 Q: What do you need to be aware of when placing HVLS fans in buildings protected by sprinklers?

 A: The National Fire Protection Agency (NFPA) has updated the 2013 Edition of NFPA 13: Standard for the Installation of Sprinkler Systems.
 The Standard now includes specific installation requirements for HVLS fans.
 This update applies to all manufacturers of HVLS fans.

 The new application information is listed in Chapter 11 (11.1.7) which covers Design Approaches and Chapter 12 (12.1.4) which covers General Requirements for Storage.
-The text is identical in both chpaters and is written below for your convenience.
+The text is identical in both chapters and is written below for your convenience:

 High Volume Low Speed (HVLS) Fans.
 The installation of HVLS fans in buildings equipped with sprinklers, including ESFR sprinklers, shall comply with the following: